Here is the ultimate one-page list of careers in medicine and health care.

 1. Clinical Administrator

 A recognised medical qualification is essential for a career in clinical administration.
-The job is to provide professional leadership to medical staff, ensuring that all medical standards are complied with.
+The job is to provide professional leadership to medical staff, ensuring medical standards are complied with.
 As well as a medical qualification, you’ll probably need to be registered with AHPRA (Australian Health Practitioner Regulation Agency).
-Experience in clinical health organisation management and health services management qualifications will give you an advantage.
+Experience in clinical health organisation management and health services management qualifications is advantageous.
 Risk management and clinical governance expertise may also be required.
 For director-level positions, you may be expected to have fellowship with the Royal Australasian College of Medical Administrators and/or to have done postgraduate research.

 Job examples: clinical administrator, director medical services, director of clinical services.